 HIGH POINT MISCELLANEOUS

 1952 - The W. B. Stronach House, 1001 Panther Drive (formerly 1001 West College Drive), High Point NC.
 Designed and built by Everette Hill.
-Sold in 1959 to Franklin H. Wood, Jr..
-Sold in 1967 to Marian G.and W. Clayton Mays, Jr., still owners as of 2015.
+Sold in 1959 to Franklin H. Wood Jr. Sold in 1967 to Marian G.and W. Clayton Mays Jr., still owners as of 2022.
 Photo by Sally Shader Warther.

-1954 - The Everette B. and Juanita Hill House, 1007 Panther Drive (formerly West College Drive), High Point, NC.
+1954 - The Everette B. and Juanita Hill House, 1007 Panther Drive (formerly West College Drive), High Point NC.
 Designed and built by Everette Hill.
 Sold in 2009 to High Point University for student housing.
 Photo by Sally Shader Warther.

-1957 - The James Raymond Robbins House, 2416 Woodruff Avenue, High Point.
+1957 - The James Raymond Robbins House, 2416 Woodruff Avenue, High Point NC.
 Architect unknown.
-Sold in 1958 to James W. Bean, Jr. Willed in 1965 to Jennie Peebles.
+Sold in 1958 to James W. Bean Jr. Willed in 1965 to Jennie Peebles.
 Sold in 1980 to A. E. Hunley, Betsy Cameron, and Rebecca Staples.
 Sold in 1983 to Clinton P. and Jackie H. Bean.
 Sold in 1991 to Ervan L. and Delores D. Burcham.
 Deeded in 1997 to Delores D. Burcham.
 Sold in 2013 to Quran T. Clarke.
 Deeded in 2014 to Kimberly S. Edwards.
 Deeded back to Quran T. Clarke in 2014.
 Deeded in 2015 to Herman Clarke.
 Sold in 2022 to VPC Properties LLC.
 Renovated and available as a rental in fall of 2022.

 1959 - The Maurice and Thelma Smith House, 1505 Crestlin Drive, High Point NC.
 It was a gift to the couple from Thelma's father.
 Located in the Davidson County section of town.
 Sold to the Burris family.
 Sold around 1978 to Gary Lee and Joann Robinson.
 Sold in 2006 to Angela M. and William P. Anderson.
 Interior photos by Angela Anderson.

-1961 - The David B. Oden, Jr. House, 1015 Panther Drive (formerly West College Drive), High Point, NC.
-Designed by architect David B. Oden, Jr. Sold in 2013 to High Point University for student housing.
+1961 - The David B. Oden Jr. House, 1015 Panther Drive (formerly West College Drive), High Point NC.
+Designed by architect David B. Oden Jr. Sold in 2013 to High Point University for student housing.
 Photo by Sally Shader Warther.

-1961 - The Ruth L. and Clarance Anthony Velat House, 131 Penny Road, High Point.
+1961 - The Ruth L. and Clarance Anthony Velat House, 131 Penny Road, High Point NC.
 Architect unknown.
 Sold in 1976 to Pearline and George Monk.
 Sold in 2003 to Willie H. and Robert E. Mills.
 Sold in 2007 to Johnny Lee Gripper.
 The bank took ownership in early 2014.
 The house was destroyed and lot sold in 2014.

-1962 - The O. Wayne and Betty Lackey House, 510 Emerywood, High Point NC.
+1962 - The O. Wayne and Betty Lackey House, 510 Emerywood Drive, High Point NC.
 Designed by William (Bill) A. Sloan of Oden and Sloan (photo above).
 Sold in 1977 to George and Regina Franck.
 Sold in 1982 to O. William and Lucille Fenn.
 Sold in 2009 to Giacinto LLC (Gabriele Natale).

-1963 - The Grace Anne G. and William F. Seckler House, 2731 West Lexington Avenue, High Point.
+1963 - The Grace Anne G. and William F. Seckler House, 2731 West Lexington Avenue, High Point NC.
 Architect unknown.
 A swimming pool was added to the property in 1978.
-Sold in 1990 to Linda M. and David A. Daniel, Jr. Sold in 2013 to Linda M. and Edward M. Klaisle.
+Sold in 1990 to Linda M. and David A. Daniel Jr. Sold in 2013 to Linda M. and Edward M. Klaisle.
 Sold in 2014 to Amanda K. and David B. Brookbank Jr.

 1965 - The Arthur and Mitzi Gross House, 1901 Wakefield Place, High Point NC.
 Designed by the owners.
 Built by CA Brown, according to their son, Mark.
 Sold in 1975 to D. R. and Dorothy Meadows.
-Sold in 1978 to Nidal and Marina Qubein.
+Sold in 1978 to Nidal (Nido) and Marina Qubein.
 Sold in 1992 to Donald and Peggy Hite.
 Sold in 1997 to Melvin T. Lohr.
-Sold in December 2015 to Julie L. Suggs.
+Sold in 2015 to Julie L. Suggs.

-1986 - The Gray Bowman and Anita Vaye Hill Bowman House, 1011 Panther Drive (formerly West College Drive), High Point NC.
-Designed and built by her father Everette Hill.
+1986 - The Gray Bowman and Anita VayeHill Bowman House, 1011 Panther Drive (formerly West College Drive), High Point NC.
+Designed and built by Anita's father Everette Hill.
 Sold in 2009 to High Point University for student housing.
 Photo by Sally Shader Warther.